 the one thing i was really happy with was my decision to purchase my material pre-cut. i would never have been able to cut all those damn squares the same size, even with a rotary cutter. i am a the world's worst fabric cutter. my squares would have just gotten smaller and smaller, that's how bad i am. i really need to practice it, but i seriously doubt it's going to happen any time soon - especially if i can buy them pre-cut!

-you can read a bit more about my thoughts on the quilting process here. i got a chance to speak to a wonderful lady on hornby island at a farmer's market when i was on vacation. they have quite a large quilting group there, and she was so helpful and informative and chatted with me for quite some time about techniques and advice. i wish i could find something like that where i live. if any of you know of any sewing/quilting groups in victoria, bc (canada) please let me know. i would love to get in touch with them. i am a visual learner and find it easiest to learn while talking and watching others, but mostly, i admit it, i just love talking to anyone older than toddlers years and if you throw in sewing as a topic i am over the moon with glee.
+here. i got a chance to speak to a wonderful lady on hornby island at a farmer's market when i was on vacation. they have quite a large quilting group there, and she was so helpful and informative and chatted with me for quite some time about techniques and advice. i wish i could find something like that where i live. if any of you know of any sewing/quilting groups in victoria, bc (canada) please let me know. i would love to get in touch with them. i am a visual learner and find it easiest to learn while talking and watching others, but mostly, i admit it, i just love talking to anyone older than toddlers years and if you throw in sewing as a topic i am over the moon with glee.

 are any of you working on your first quilt? what were your experiences like? any tips to share?